Q: Is there a charge for listing a job?

 Qualifications: Describe skills, degrees, experience needed.
 Can also put application instructions in this field.

 Start date: Date when the job will start.
-It is confusing when start date pre-dates application deadline.

 Application deadline: Last day accepting applications.

 Contact person: person applicants can contact.
 Generic terms such as information, Human Resources, HR are also acceptable